A kidney transplant is the transfer of a healthy kidney from one person into the body of a person who has little or no kidney function.

 Waiting for a kidney

-People who need a kidney transplant, but don't have a suitable living donor, will have to wait until a suitable deceased donor kidney becomes available.
+People who need a kidney transplant, but do not have a suitable living donor, will have to wait until a suitable deceased donor kidney becomes available.

-On average, the waiting time for a deceased donor kidney transplant is two to three years.
+On average, the waiting time for a deceased donor kidney transplant is 2 and a half to 3 years.
 Waiting times are so long because the demand for donated kidneys in the UK is far higher than the available supply of donors.

 Read more about the kidney transplant waiting list.